matthewfritz/battleship-web/README.md

 # battleship-web
-A browser-based Battleship game using HTML5, JavaScript, CSS, and Node.
+A browser-based Battleship game using HTML5, JavaScript, CSS, Node, and Socket.io.